mhjiang97/RNASeqFlow/README.md

     the code above will run star mapping against `~/doc/reference/mouse/star_2.7.5a` instead of `~/doc/reference/star_2.7.5a`

 ### 5. Check commands
-- add `--no-run` to rswp, and it will not call `subprocess.Popen()` but only print commands on the screen, so you can check if commands are what you want:
+- Add `--no-run` to rswp, and it will not call `subprocess.Popen()` but only print commands on the screen, so you can check if commands are what you want:

     ```bash
     rswp.py star --samples M1 --config config.yaml --no-run
+    ```

+### 6. Add or delete flags after checking
+- After running rswp.py with --no-run, you already manually check if the commands are what you desired.
+- If you're going to modify commands without editing source codes, use `--add` to give specific steps more arguments or use `--sub` to eliminate ones that didn't meet your requirements:

+    ```bash
+    ### check commands
+    rswp.py salmon --samples M1 --config config.yaml --no-run
+    ### add some arguments
+    rswp.py salmon --samples M1 --config config.yaml --add '{"Salmon":{"Salmon quantification":"--dumpEq --numBootstraps 100"}}'
     ```

 ## License